oliverwatkins/shape-shop-backend/README.md

 There should be no volumes or processes associated with shapeshop.

 1) delete jar files in /target/.
-Should be called shape-shop-backend-0.1.0.jar
+Should be called shape-shop-backend-0.1.0.jar (dont think need to do this??)

-2) run maven : 'package'
+2) run maven : 'package' (dont think need to do this??)

-(TODO - incorporate Maven into the DockerFile)
+(TODO - incorporate Maven into the DockerFile) (already is??)

 3) docker-compose up